 Climate Change in Howard County

-Howard County is already experiencing documented impacts from climate change such as increasing temperatures, precipitation, and extreme weather events.
+Howard County is already experiencing the impacts of climate change such as increasing temperatures, precipitation, and extreme weather events.

 Why is Our Climate Changing?